julianlk522/julianlk.com/content/qna/general-purpose-programming.md

 counter2() // 1
 ```

-You could store the state outside the function scope, which would allow it to persist between calls, but that would expose it outside manipulation and would require knowing the number of instances in advance.
+You could store the state outside of function scope, which would allow it to persist during execution of the program, but that would also expose it to outside manipulation and require knowing in advance how many instances of that state need to exist.

 So, closures are a way to allow dynamic regeneratation of private, preserved state.